The Clear Edge

 The Executive Summary

-The math revealed the problem: at $118K, the business needed the CEO to focus on strategic moves that would unlock $150K-$200K.
-Instead, he was spending 60% of his time on work that managers should handle themselves.
+The math revealed the problem.
+At $118K, the business needed the CEO focused on strategic moves that would unlock $150K–$200K, but he was spending 60% of his time on work managers should handle themselves.

-Research shows the optimal span of control for executives is 4-7 people.
-Brahim had 8 managers.
-Each needed attention, direction, and coaching.
-8 × 3.75 hours weekly average = 30 hours consumed just managing the layer below him.
+Research shows the optimal span of control for executives is 4–7 people; Brahim had 8 managers.
+Each needed attention, direction, and coaching, so 8 × 3.75 hours weekly came out to 30 hours consumed just managing the layer below him.

 He’d read about organizational depth as businesses scale.
-Most $100K+ operators make the same mistake: grow team headcount without adding leadership layers.
-CEO → managers → team.
-Works fine to $80K-$100K.
-Breaks at $120K+ when the manager count exceeds 7.
+Most $100K+ operators make the same mistake: grow team headcount without adding leadership layers—CEO → managers → team—which works fine to $80K–$100K but breaks at $120K+ when the manager count exceeds 7.

-The solution: add a second leadership layer.
-Create a VP-level relationship between the CEO and managers.
-CEO → VPs → managers → team.
-Span of control drops from 8 to 2-3 at the CEO level.
-VPs handle manager oversight.
-The CEO focuses on executive work.
+The solution was to add a second leadership layer and create a VP-level relationship between the CEO and managers: CEO → VPs → managers → team.
+Span of control at the CEO level dropped from 8 to 2–3, VPs handled manager oversight, and the CEO focused on executive work.

-12 weeks later, Brahim had 2 VPs managing 4 managers each.
-His management time dropped 30 hours → 6 hours weekly.
-Strategic time increased 20 hours → 44 hours weekly.
-Revenue grew to $162K over the next 24 weeks as the CEO's attention unlocked growth that manager oversight had prevented.
+Twelve weeks later, Brahim had 2 VPs managing 4 managers each.
+His management time dropped from 30 hours to 6 hours weekly, strategic time increased from 20 hours to 44 hours weekly, and revenue grew to $162K over the next 24 weeks as the CEO’s attention unlocked growth that manager oversight had previously prevented.

 Here’s exactly how he built the VP layer without disrupting operations.

-The Problem: Eight Direct Reports Created a CEO Bottleneck
+The Problem: Eight Direct Reports Creating a CEO Bottleneck at $118K

 At $118K, Brahim’s structure looked clean on paper: